zume06/Inst-Sim-ABX-Dataset/Readme.md

 If you save the audio segment using the above information in path=“set${no_set}/${no_sample}/${inst}/${filename}”, it will correspond to the csv file.

 ## More detail and citation
 Further details will be shared in a paper: <a href="https://arxiv.org/pdf/2502.02138">arxiv:2502.02138</a> or <a href="https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10887810">in ICASSP2025 proceedings</a>.
-Also, this data can only be used for research use if you cite the paper.
+Also, this data can only be used for research use if you <b>cite this paper</b>.
 If you have any questions or need to report anything, please feel free to contact us at the e-mail address below.
 hashizume.yuuka@g.sp.m.is.nagoya-u.ac.jp